Mrrpyy/SubmitEXP/README.md

 - `main` contains stable and reviewed code.
 - `feature/*` branches are used for new features.
 - `fix/*` branches are used for bug fixes.
-- `chore/*` branches are used for project configuration and maintenance.

 ### Development Workflow